jimthompson5802/vsc_agent_connection_solver/connection_solver_prd/README.md

 ## Github Copilot Logs for Code Generation

+VSC Agent used `claude 3.7 sonnet` LLM for code generation.

+---

 ### User Story: setup_prd.md

 jimthompson5802: setup the environment as described in the attachment user stories.  as you perform the setups, cite the user story id.